 The DI program strikes a balance between rigorous supervised practice training and evidence-based didactic learning opportunities.
 Service learning and community outreach experiences are facilitated and encouraged.
-The internship includes 1,235 hours of supervised practice in rotations sites in Portland, Bend or Medford, Oregon and the surrounding area.
+The internship includes rotation sites in Portland or Medford, Oregon and the surrounding area.
 The supervised practice component of the program consists of approximately 32 hours of supervised practice experiences (Tuesday through Friday) and four to seven hours of didactic instruction on Mondays.
 The program has a strong clinical focus complemented by community outreach experiences.
 The program also encourages participation in enrichment activities in food security, sustainable food systems and food access

 The Dietetic Internship program prepares graduates to deliver evidence-based nutrition care and dietetics services to improve the health of Oregonians and individuals living throughout the United States.
 We foster the pursuit of excellence in students through the provision of a wide array of experiences in professional leadership and practice to be carried forward into their careers as Registered Dietitian Nutritionists.